Variations refer to having the same set in many design styles. This is one of our Criteria for approving icons and illustrations.

 Uploading these kind of variations also clogs up the search results with the same icons.

-Read about all the other Criteria for approving icons.
+Read about all the other Criteria for approving icons and illustrations.